Aryan-Verma/DSCWoW_Criminal_database_management/ML Classifier/readme.md

                                    /saved_model.pb
            ```

-## Run the training code for retraining the model and generating the savemodel folder, if you cannot extract the rar file.
+### Run the training code for retraining the model and generating the savemodel folder, if you cannot extract the rar file.
+### The code uses Google Swivel Embeddings